The algebra of semi-flows: a tale of two topologies: Parabolic flows

+The solution operator as well as the system of differential equations will be referred to as a \emph{discrete parabolic flow}.
+The objective is to find $k$-periodic solutions of parabolic recurrence relations, i.e. sequences $(x_i)$, with $x_{i+kd} = x_i$ for some $k\in \N$, which satisfies Equation \eqref{eqn:parabolic}.
+In order to build a suitable theory for periodic solutions we use the concept of discretized braids, cf.\ \cite{im} Multiple periodic sequences with possible different periods may be regarded as a {discretized braid diagram}.

-The parabolic equation in \eqref{paraboliceq1} defines a \emph{local} flow $\phi$ on the space of 1-periodic sequences $\Conf_1^d\cong \R^d$ with the standard metric topology.
-We refer to $\phi$ as a \emph{parabolic flow}.
-We say that a braid $y\in \Conf_m^d$ is a \emph{skeletal braid} for $\phi$ if Equation \eqref{eqn:parabolic} is satisfied for all $y^\alpha \in y$.
-Shorthand notation $\mathbf{R}(y)=0$ and $y$ is also referred as a \emph{skeleton} for $\phi$.
-Recall that a skeleton for which the cycle order are all larger than 1 is called a \emph{proper skeleton}.
+The parabolic equation in \eqref{paraboliceq1} defines a \emph{local} flow $\varphi$ on the space of 1-periodic sequences $\Conf_1^d\cong \R^d$ with the standard metric topology.
+We refer to $\varphi$ as a \emph{parabolic flow}.
+We say that a braid $y\in \Conf_m^d$ is a \emph{skeletal braid} for $\varphi$ if Equation \eqref{eqn:parabolic} is satisfied for all $y^\alpha \in y$.
+Shorthand notation $\mathbf{R}(y)=0$ and $y$ is also referred as a \emph{skeleton} for $\varphi$.
+Recall that a skeleton for which the cycle orders are all larger than 1 is called a \emph{proper skeleton}.
 Relative braids $x\rel y \in \Conf_1^d\rel y$ for which $y$ is proper are proper as relative braids.
-In this case there is an important relation between parabolic dynamics and the crossing number invariants.
+In this case there is an important relation between parabolic dynamics and the crossing number invariants. \begin{proposition}[cf.\ \cite{im}, \cite{FuscoOliva}] Let $y\in \Conf_m^d$ be a proper skeleton (stationary braid) for $\varphi$, i.e. all cycle orders are strictly larger than 1, and let $x\rel y\in \Sing_1^d\rel y$.
+Then, for $\epsilon>0$ sufficiently small, we have that \begin{enumerate} \item[(i)] $\varphi(t,x)\rel y \in \Conf_1^d\rel y$ for all $0<|t|\le \epsilon$; \item[(ii)] for all $-\epsilon \le t_- < 0 < t_+ \le \epsilon$ it holds that